MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

    - **Select the submission type**: Verify the value **URL** is selected.

    - **URL**: Enter the full URL (for example, `https://www.fabrikam.com/marketing.html`), and then select it in the box that appears.
 You can also provide a top level domain (for example, `https://www.fabrikam.com/*`), and then select it in the box that appears.
-You can enter upto 50 URL at once.
+You can enter up to 50 URL at once.

    - **Select a reason for submitting to Microsoft**: Select **Should not have been blocked (False positive)**, and then configure the following settings: